AndreWohnsland/CocktailBerry/docs/commands.md

 Within the prompts, you can reset the value to the default one, or also skip this value if it should not be changed.
 A compose file will be created in the home directory, if this command was not already run once.
 If this file already exists, the values will be replaced with the provided ones.

+!!! danger "For Docker Compose V2"
+    Please take note that this command is programmed for docker compose v2.
+    It's currently the default compose and the CocktailBerry setup will also install it.
+    If you are still running v1 (docker-compose), consider upgrading.
+    In case you are using v1, add the `-o` or `--old-compose` flag.